-Some of us recently showed [5] that protein refinement using a DFT-based backbone amide proton chemical shift predictor (ProCS) yielded more accurate hydrogen-bond geometries and $^{3h}J{NC}$, coupling constants involving backbone amide groups than corresponding refinement with CamShift.
+Some of us recently showed (Christensen et al., 2013) that protein refinement using a DFT-based backbone amide proton chemical shift predictor (ProCS) yielded more accurate hydrogen-bond geometries and ${}^{3h}J{NC'}$ coupling constants involving backbone amide groups than corresponding refinement with CamShift.
 Furthermore, the ProCS predictions based on the structurally refined ensemble yielded amide proton chemical shift predictions that were at least as accurate as CamShift.
-This suggests that the larger RMSD observed for QM-based chemical shift predictions may, at least in part, be due to relatively small errors in the protein structures used for the predictions and not a deficiency in the underlying method.
-However, in order to test whether this is generally true we need to include the effect of more than one chemical shift in the structural refinement.
-In this study we extend ProCS to the prediction of chemical shifts of backbone and $C\beta$ atoms in a new method we call ProCS15.
-We describe the underlying theory, which is significantly different from the previous, amide proton-only, version of ProCS (hence the new name) and test the accuracy relative to full DFT calculations as well as experiment for ubiquitin and the third IgG-binding domain of Protein G (GB3).
-We also compare the accuracy to CheShift-2 and other commonly used empirical chemical shift predictors using both single structures and NMRderived ensembles for ubiquitin.
+This suggests that the larger RMSD observed for QM-based chemical shift predictions may, at least in part, be due to relatively small errors in the protein structures used for the predictions, and not a deficiency in the choice of DFT functional and basis set.
+However, in order to test whether this is true in general we need to include the effect of more than one type of chemical shift in the structural refinement.
+In this study we extend ProCS to the prediction of chemical shifts of backbone and C β atoms in a new method we call ProCS15.
+We describe the underlying theory, which is significantly different from the previous, amide proton-only, version of ProCS (hence the new name) and test the accuracy relative to full DFT calculations as well as experiment for Ubiquitin and the third IgG-binding domain of Protein G (GB3).
+We also compare the accuracy to CheShift-2 and other commonly used empirical chemical shift predictors using both single structures and NMR-derived ensembles for Ubiquitin.